soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyVendorRequirementDisplayEntryDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-The localized properties of the requirementsDisplay, allowing information about the requirement oritem being featured to be seen.
+The localized properties of the requirementsDisplay, allowing information about the requirement or item being featured to be seen.

 ## Schema
 * **Schema Type:** Definition